-But writing a good one can be tricky — you want to reside as close to the line as possible without tripping over to the wrong side.
+But as much as we might love them, writing a good one can be tricky.
+You want to reside as close to the line as possible without tripping over to the wrong side.

 A sympathetic anti-hero can evolve out of an everyday screw-up.
 These kids just spent too long on the wrong side of the tracks, didn’t fit in at school, or can’t catch a break.
 They don’t tend to exhibit the personal qualities we would typically expect of a righteous or heroic individual, but they do, regardless, fight for the forces of good.

 In the comics world, John Constantine of Hellblazer is a reluctant anti-hero.
-Hard-smoking, hard-drinking, he’s constantly haunted by his past and never enthusiastic about his quest to rid the world of evil.
-But he does so regardless, and as we watch him smoke and swear and be thoroughly caustic to friend and foe alike, we find ourselves rooting for him anyway.
+Hard-smoking and hard-drinking, he’s constantly haunted by his past and never enthusiastic about his quest to rid the world of evil.
+Yet he does so regardless, and as we watch him smoke and swear and be thoroughly caustic to friend and foe alike, we find ourselves rooting for him anyway.

 Robin Hood is a classical anti-hero, stealing from the rich (which is bad) to give to the poor (which is good).
-His undoubtedly criminal, not to mention politically motivated, acts force us to admit he should be locked up, but he’s doing what he does for the noble reasons, and that’s why the story has lasted for centuries.
+His undoubtedly criminal (not to mention politically motivated) acts force us to admit he should be locked up.
+But he does what he does for noble reasons, and that’s why the story has lasted for centuries.

 You should give an anti-hero a line he or she has sworn never to cross; a code of their own invention that they live by.
 For Batman, it’s that he’ll never kill.
 Whether you make your character cross that line or not is up to you – but given all that anti-heroes are comfortable with doing, crossing the line will take some serious redemptive work to come back from.

-Anti-heroes make compelling protagonists, but to write villains for them you must hold up a mirror: make an anti-antagonist.
-These would be police superintendents just trying to do their job, well-meaning loved ones, an oppressive parent, someone who — unlike the anti-hero — appears good for society on the surface, but underneath has traits we despise.
-A dogmatic pencil-pusher, nagging landlord, or heartless corporate shill.
+Anti-heroes make compelling protagonists, but to write villains for them you must hold up a mirror.
+Make an anti-antagonist.
+These would be police superintendents just trying to do their job, well-meaning loved ones, or an oppressive parent — someone who, unlike the anti-hero, appears good for society on the surface but underneath has traits we despise.
+A dogmatic pencil-pusher, nagging landlord, or heartless corporate shill might fit the bill.

 Be careful of making anti-heroes too emotional or wacky – while they need to be complex, sending them too far off the deep end will lessen connection with the reader.
 What they do should be rational to them, even if it’s extreme, and that should be communicable to the reader.

-Make that connection, and forgiveness for slip-ups is easily obtained, as their fiery personality is understood.
+Make that connection and forgiveness for slip-ups is easy to find since the character’s fiery personality is understood.
 Your anti-hero can redeem themselves or return to normal at the end, but what matters is that we want to follow them throughout every step of their journey.